Alex2114/bitcoin-shitsec/gettingstarted.md

-# This is a comment, it is not read by the bitcoin client application
+# This is a comment, it is not read by the bitcoin client application.
+Open with a text editor to see.
 # On first setting up, after downloading and installing the bitcoin-core client, run the program using the GUI, bitcoin-qt.
 # This will automatically set locations for the data (blockchain), wallet, and bitcoin.conf setup file, copied here for your
-# convenience
+# convenience.

-# Actually click to edit it and you will what markup can do.
-It makes the github text look large, but in a bitcoin.conf
+# Actually click to edit it and you will see what markup can do.
+It makes the text on github look large, but in a bitcoin.conf
-# managemnet file , this is all hidden to the bitcoin application
+# managemnet file , this is all hidden to the bitcoin application.

 testnet=1
 # testnet3, not mainnet (with real money), or regtest (where you are king, banker, and maker of bitcoin)